 Tree of Life.
-A cushy little BnB run by two friends who’ve spent years in the tourism industry and yoga and reflexology community respectively.
+A cushy little BnB run by two friends who’ve spent years in the tourism industry and yoga community respectively.
 Well furnished rooms, simple rules, good food.
 It’s a good option for those worried about the over-congestion or safety issues of Delhi because it gives you a chance to step into the local life without stepping too far out of your comfort zone.
+For breakfast the owner comes to sit and chat with you while you get fresh parathas(stuffed flat bread) and steaming chai served.

 Mutton Seekh at Karim’s.
 Tourists and locals squeeze in together to savour the delights of the cooks rumoured to have once served royalty.
 Delhi serves up it’s culture in the streets and doesn’t hold back.
 It’s boisterous and passionate and it’s easy to get carried away by the tidal wave of people, students and truck drivers, house wives and society madams, college professors and IT professionals.
 Here’s a full guide to eating in Old Delhi!.